 I’m a little bit like a dog with a bone when I get a hold of a great idea, and easy no-bake cookie dough bars is one of those ideas.
-The ‘cookie dough’ base is made without eggs but tastes exactly like the raw dough we all want but can’t have — the illicit angle just adds to the pleasure.
+The ‘cookie dough’ base is made without eggs or raw wheat flour, but tastes exactly like the raw dough we all want but can’t have — the illicit angle just adds to the pleasure.
 This latest in my series is just one more bit of evidence that I’m obsessed with everything cookies ‘n cream.
-(I’ve even made Cookies and Cream Peanut Butter.)
+(I’ve even made cookies and cream popsicles.)

 These bars have chopped cookies mixed right in, so you’ll get a little crunch in every bite.
-The first time I made these I finely crushed the cookies before adding them which resulted in a chocolatey base.
+The first time I made these I finely crushed the cookies before adding them which resulted in a chocolatey base, see below.
 It tasted great but I didn’t think it ‘read’ as sufficiently ‘cookies and cream’, so I went back to the drawing board.

 This is quite rich, and is more like a fudge-y candy that a brownie or a blondie, so cut them in small pieces.